mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Specifies how names are displayed in the user interface by default.
-Please note that users can override this setting in **Account Settings > Display > Teammate Name Display**.
+Please note that users can override this setting in **Settings > Display > Teammate Name Display**.

 **Show username**: Displays the user's username.